michaelyshih/Saikyou/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; MyAnimeList is a very extensive encyclopedia and forum that allows users to look up anime with many sorting options, but they do not have a section to show the most popular shows (based on members watching) of each year.
 This project is an attempt to display the top 3 popular anime, manga, anime music of each year for the last 5years.
 <br />
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The project allows you to scroll through a timeline of the 5 years and look at the most popular anime / manga/ music of that year.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The project allows you to scroll through a timeline in 3d space following a path of the 5 years and look at the most popular anime / manga/ music of that year.
 There is a drop down that allows you to quickly access a year that you’re interested in.
 When clicked, the item you picked will display the information of the year with links and details to external sites where you could explore more.
 <br/>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Bonus: using three js to apply perspective on the background to display to traverse 3d space and view the animation as floating boxes in 3 dimensional space
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Bonus: perspective on the background to display to traverse 3d space and view the animation as floating boxes in 3 dimensional space

 ## Feature: ##